friso/graphs/README.md

 # Graph Partitioning in Cascading
 This is a Hadoop MapReduce based implementation of graph partitioning.
-The Hadoop code is written using [Cascading](http://www.cascading.org/ "Cascading").
+The MapReduce code is written using [Cascading](http://www.cascading.org/ "Cascading").

 ## Input and output
 The program takes a graph as input represented as a text file.
 Each line of the file must contain a single edge of the graph in the form of `source,target`, where source and target are numeric node IDs.
 Example: